Teriyaki Salmon Skewers

 - 8 to 10 wooden skewers, soaked in water for at least 15 minutes

-- Mix the soy sauce, sesame oil, brown sugar, lime juice, brown sugar, agave nectar, molasses, ginger, garlic, and chili flakes together in a bowl; add salmon and stir to coat.
+- Mix soy sauce, sesame oil, lime juice, brown sugar, agave nectar, molasses, ginger, garlic, and chili flakes together in a bowl; add salmon and bell peppers and stir to coat.
 Cover bowl with plastic wrap.

 - Marinate salmon in refrigerator for at least 1 hour to overnight.